philou/philou.github.com/source/_posts/2018-08-14-incremental-software-development-strategies-for-large-scale-refactoring-number-4-a-pattern-language.markdown

 *   ⚠️ Duplicate the Continuous Delivery pipeline to test different feature toggle sets

 #### Difficulties

-Maintaining feature toggles is a mess (links).
+Maintaining [feature toggles is a mess](https://dzone.com/articles/feature-toggles-are-one-worst).
 Thus, we need to

 *   As much as possible, prepare the code to reduce the number of switches.
-Ref : Branch by abstraction (TODOlink)
+Ref : [Branch by abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html)
 *   Hunt down the number of active feature toggles at any given time
 *   Reduce the scope of toggles.
 Where possible, we should push things out of the toggle into stranglers or bubbles.

 Feature toggles are an alternate to branches.
 Even if toggles are painful to use, branches are worse !
 I'm not going to go over branches.
-If you want to see why we should not use branches, check this talk.
-(TODO feature branches considered evil talk.)
+If you want to see why we should not use branches, check [this talk](http://videos.ncrafts.io/video/275529985).

+<iframe src="https://player.vimeo.com/video/275529985" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 > 💡 Feature toggles are painful, but branches are worse !